SURYA-TEJA-BTECH/SURYA-TEJA-BTECH.github.io/index.md

 }

-What are static blocks?
+What are static blocks or Static Initializers in Java ?

+In Java, static blocks or static initializers are special code blocks used to initialize static fields or perform logic that needs to be executed once when the class is loaded into memory.

-Static Blocks or Static Initializers in Java three ways to initialize static variables in Java:
+There are three ways to initialize static variables in Java:
 1. At the Time of Declaration: Static variables can be initialized directly at the time of their declaration.
-This is the simplest and most straightforward method. private static int count = 10;
+This is the simplest and most straightforward method.

+private static int count = 10;

 2. Using a Static Block: A static block (or static initializer) is used to initialize static variables when more complex initialization or setup is needed.
-The static block is executed once when the class is loaded into memory. static {
+The static block is executed once when the class is loaded into memory.

+static {
     count = 10;
 }

 3. Using a Static Method: A static method can be used to initialize static variables.
-This approach provides more flexibility, allowing additional logic or conditions to be applied during initialization. public static void initialize() {
+This approach provides more flexibility, allowing additional logic or conditions to be applied during initialization.

+public static void initialize() {
     count = 10;
 }

-In Java, static blocks or static initializers are special code blocks used to initialize static fields or perform logic that needs to be executed once when the class is loaded into memory.